Dataset Metadata

 The Default View ID is a non-amendable unique ID number automatically assigned by Orgvue when the dataset is created which is used within Orgvue API transactions to identify the required dataset.
 This ensures that API transactions are able to allow for dataset name changes

-Dataset Filter
+Dataset Prefilter

 The difference however is that it may remain fully editable (subject to permissions applied by the Dataset owner) and any data edited will be reflected in the base Dataset as soon as the filtered Dataset is saved